omniscale/imposm2/doc/source/tutorial.rst

 Tutorial
 ========

 The import process is separated into multiple steps.
+You can combine most steps in one command, but we will explain each one in detail here.

 Create database
 ---------------